-Dr. Omar Lateef became president and CEO of Rush University Medical Center in May 2019.
-Prior to becoming president and CEO, Lateef was the chief medical officer.
+Dr. Omar Lateef became CEO of Rush University System for Health in July 2022 and president and CEO of Rush University Medical Center in May 2019.
+Prior to becoming president and CEO of the Medical Center, Lateef was the chief medical officer.

 Under his leadership, the Medical Center has received national attention for its ongoing, effective management of the COVID-19 pandemic, which included building a forward triage, deploying early testing, acceptance of critically ill patient transfers especially from communities hit hardest by the pandemic, and being one of the first health systems to offer antibody testing.
 In recognition of Lateef’s role in Rush’s response to the crisis, Modern Healthcare named him to their 2021 list of the 100 most influential people in health care in the US.